butla/falcon/docs/user/tutorial.rst

 (and their tests) can be develop independently in the future, reducing the impact of tying tests to implementation.

-It's also worth noting that the purpose of this whole refactor is more to demonstrate the technique useful in real-life projects, than making our minimal application's tests better.
+It's also worth noting that the purpose of this whole refactor is to demonstrate a useful technique for real-life projects, rather than simply making our minimal application's tests better.

-Also, it seems that we didn't actually obey TDD by changing the code first and tests later.
+Also, it seems that we didn't actually obey TDD by changing the code first and the tests later.
-But it would be really hard to write the tests that we did without knowing the implementation, and how to define and inject the mocks, right?
+But it would be really hard to write the tests without first knowing the implementation, as well as how the mocks should be defined and injected, right?
 Of course!
-That's why real TDD can have (and usually has) two test layers: unit and functional (which can be also called integration or other names; it's a nuanced thing worth looking into on your own).
+That's why real TDD usually employs a second layer of tests, called functional (or integration, or other names; it's a nuanced thing worth looking into on your own) tests.
+They exercise the application as a whole, not bothering with mocking, the same way its normal user (which can be a different program or a human) would.

 Functional tests
 ----------------

-Functional tests define the applications behavior from the outside.
+Functional tests define the application's behavior from the outside.
 They are much easier to write before the code than unit tests that will require mocking (not all of them do, though).
-In the case of the refactoring work from the last section, we could accidentally break the code and rewrite the tests to pass on it.
+In the case of the refactoring work from the last section, we could have inadvertently introduced a bug into the application that might have been masked when we rewrote the tests to make them pass.
 Functional tests would prevent us from doing that.
 They should actually be written before any unit tests or application code, but we wanted to get into Falcon testing before going over good TDD practices.

-In our case (and in the case of most web applications) the idea behind a functional test is running the application as a normal, separate process (e.g. with Gunicorn) and then interacting with it as normal clients would - through HTTP calls.
-Before we implement that, it would be useful to add the possibility of configuring the image storage directory through environment variables in ``app.py``.
+In our case (and in the case of most web applications) the idea behind a functional test is to run the application as a normal, separate process (e.g. with Gunicorn) and then to interract with it as a normal client would - through HTTP calls.
+Before we implement that, it would be useful to add the ability to configure the image storage directory through an environment variable in ``app.py``.

 .. code:: python